ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 # Apply Transformations with dbt (data build tool)

 ## How to Set-Up dbt
-dbt, also known as the Data Build Tool, is designed for data transformation tasks.
-It enables the creation of reusable modules, which are essentially blocks of SQL code that can be consistently applied across different scenarios.
+dbt, also known as Data Build Tool, is designed for data transformation tasks.
+It enables the creation of reusable modules, which are essentially reusable blocks of SQL code that can be consistently applied across different scenarios.
 For example, you can ensure that a KPI is calculated in a standardized manner by utilizing the same dbt module across various contexts.
 Additionally, dbt introduces programming language features such as functions and variables into SQL workflows, expanding the capabilities beyond traditional SQL.
 Furthermore, dbt offers version control, a feature typically absent in SQL environments, allowing for better management and tracking of changes to data transformations.

 In our case, we'll use dbt to create the following workflow: